Electronics (Basildon, Bristol, Edinburgh, Luton & Southampton)

-During this two-year graduate programme, you will be involved in the modelling and simulation of Leonardo’s antenna designs installed on fast jets, unmanned air systems, and land and naval platforms.
+During this 12-month graduate programme, you will be involved in the modelling and simulation of Leonardo’s antenna designs installed on fast jets, unmanned air systems, and land and naval platforms.

 You will have the opportunity to develop lifelong skills with the support of world-class experts in their field, whilst using best in class computing facilities to model cutting-edge antenna designs that meet challenging future customer requirements.
 You will also learn how to assess your designs in our well-equipped anechoic antenna test chambers using RF/Microwave test methods.

 Graduate Microwave Designer